raphaelmansuy/tutorials/07_agent/03_chapter.md

 **Check the Terminal:** The terminal running `adk web` shows detailed logs including any Python errors from your tools.

 **Test Tools Individually:** You can test tools in isolation by importing and calling them directly in a Python script.

+**Official Documentation:** For the most up-to-date information, always refer to the [official ADK documentation](https://google.github.io/adk-docs/) which includes detailed API references and examples.

 ---